 Best Dispersed Camping in Oregon: My Favorite Hidden Spots and How You Can Enjoy Them Too

-There’s just something about wandering into the Oregon wilds and claiming a quiet little patch of earth for the night.
+There is nothing quite like wandering down an unnamed dirt road in the Oregon backcountry, shutting off the engine, and claiming a quiet patch of earth for the night.

-Dispersed camping gives us that rare taste of freedom – no crowded campgrounds, just us, the trees, and a sky full of stars.
+For us, dispersed camping is the ultimate escape.
+It gives us that rare taste of total freedom – no crowded campgrounds or RV parks, no noisy generators, and no neighbors.
+Just us, the towering pines, and a sky full of stars.

 1) Mount Hood National Forest for epic mountain views and tons of trails